jeliasson/dockr/README.md

 ### App environment variables

 Environment variables is defined in the `.env` file in your app directory.
-If you created the app using `dockr run`, this file has been created for you.
+If you created the app using `dockr create`, this file has been created for you.
 Example syntax that would set environment variable `PORT` to value `8080`.

 ```bash
 PORT=8080